invaderAs/blue-team-labs/Lespion - CyberDefenders/readme.md

 ![Alert Screenshot](Screenshots/no2.png)

-#### After opening url in browser we can see a github profile
+#### After opening url in browser I can see a github profile

 ![Alert Screenshot](Screenshots/no3.png)

 #### Lets do some OSINT now !

 ## Q1 - File -> Github.txt: What API key did the insider add to his GitHub repositories?
-#### We have to find a API key, by going Repositories section we see a repository named `project build -custom login pages` that looked suspicious to me.
+#### We have to find a API key, by going Repositories section I saw repository named `project build -custom login pages` that looked suspicious to me.
 I opened it and saw 2 javascript files.

 ![Alert Screenshot](Screenshots/1.1.png)

-#### After opening `Login page.js` file we found API key
+#### After opening `Login page.js` file, I found API key

 ![Alert Screenshot](Screenshots/1.2.png)